j-i-l/ReviewedGrapes/README.md

 # Reviewed Grapes

-Did you ever had to chance to look at wine reviews?
+Did you ever had the chance to look at wine reviews?
 If not, here's a glimpse:

 > _Pineapple rind, lemon pith and orange blossom start off the aromas.
 The palate is a bit more opulent, with notes of honey-drizzled guava and mango giving way to a slightly astringent, semidry finish._